Take a privileged look at the business end of Animal Shelter, Humane Society, Breed Rescue, and Animal Control as profitable non-profit entities.

 Like many things in a world moving too fast to keep track of today, not all shelters shelter.
 Not all survive on DONATIONS instead of tax-payer support and animal sales.
 An animal shelter should be just that – a shelter for ALL animals in need of help from loving, caring people who donate their time, expertise, and money.
 When a shelter becomes a business, it can no longer serve the animals.

-Get related information and dig for gold below.
+use the golden shovel to get more shelter information and dig for gold below.

 The world’s 1st public web-site (TheDogPlace.org) from Animal Health to Vaccines.

 The world's 1st online dog-news, (TheDogPress.com) covers AKC records, politics, people and shows.

 The world's 1st site by and for dog show judges (TheJudgesPlace.com) educates everyone on quality purebreds.